Gravitational relaxation of electroweak hierarchy problem: Running gravitational relaxation

 where the Higgs mass parameter and the cosmological constant become marginal operators with zero scaling dimensions and they are fixed at the UV cut-off scale as

 The renormalisation group (RG) runnings of $\lambda_{\Lambda}$, $\lambda_{M}$ and $\lambda$ are determined by the one-loop $\beta$-functions~\cite{Gonderinger:2009jp,EliasMiro:2012ay}

-Note that the one-loop running of the gauge coupling or the Yukawa coupling are not changed by the conformal transformation because the actions of the gauge sectors or the fermion sectors are only rescaled via the conformal transformations.
-The transformed Higgs potential has classical conformal symmetry and naturally realize the electroweak scale via the RG running behavior, i.e. the radiative symmetry breaking where these theories are free from the electroweak hierarchy problem (more detailed discussions are given by Ref.\cite{Iso:2009ss,Iso:2009nw, Iso:2012jn,Hashimoto:2013hta}).
-Therefore, we can convert the fundamental (high-energy) theory into the classical conformal theory by rescaling the metric via the conformal transformations.
+where the one-loop running of the gauge coupling or the Yukawa coupling are not changed by the conformal transformation because the actions of the gauge sectors or the fermion sectors are only rescaled via the conformal transformations.
+The transformed Higgs potential has classical conformal symmetry and naturally realize the electroweak scale via the RG running behavior, i.e. the radiative symmetry breaking where these theories are free from the electroweak hierarchy problem (see the reference~\cite{Iso:2009ss,Iso:2009nw, Iso:2012jn,Hashimoto:2013hta} as the more detailed discussion).
+Now, we found out that the classically conformal theory~\cite{Bardeen:1995kv} which solves the electroweak hierarchy problem is closely related with the modified gravity action of Eq.~(\ref{eq:sdedg}).